Zikria11/ITP-Portal/VIS-2025-Student-Credentials.md

 ### Authentication Method
 - **Portal URL**: Use the main application URL
 - **Login Method**: Click "Sign in" and use Replit authentication
+- **Important**: This system uses Replit Auth - students log in with their Replit accounts, not traditional passwords
 - **Batch**: All students are assigned to VIS-2025 batch
 - **Status**: All accounts are pre-approved and active